CsBigDataHub/working-with-vim/pages/lines.md

 Two shortcuts exist for copying and deleting the current line.

-Use `dd` to delete, and `yy` to copy the line.
+Use `dd` to delete, and `yy` to copy the current line.

-You could do the same using the `_` motion, so `dd` is equivalent to `d_`, however they are common enough actions that the shortcuts make it easier.
+This is the same as using the `_` motion, so `dd` is equivalent to `d_`, however they are common enough actions that the shortcuts make it easier.

 You can paste a deleted or yanked line elsewhere, use `p` to paste.

-### Delete to End of Line
+## Misc Line Commands

+Here are a few other useful commands for working with lines.

+`D`
-Another usefule shortcut is `D` deletes from your cursor to end of line.
-I use this all the time.
+: Delete from cursor to end of line

+`I`
+: Enter INSERT mode at start of line

+`A`
+: Enter INSERT mode at end of line

+`:N`
+: Go to line number N

+`gg`
+: Go to first line

+`G`
+: Go to last line

 ## Merge lines